simolus3/fluttie/README.md

    also heavily reduce your apps framerate (Using multiple threads to circumvent this has already been implemented, but [crashes Flutter](https://github.com/flutter/flutter/issues/14169)).
  - Animation widgets need a fixed size for now
  - Do not re-use animations, as this can crash your app.
-Instead, save the output of `loadAnimationFromResource()` and construct a new animation whenever you need to.
+Instead, save the output of `loadAnimationFromAsset()` and construct a new animation whenever you need to.

 ## Getting Started